cerndb/SparkDLTrigger/README.md

   - [Machine Learning Pipelines for High Energy Physics Using Apache Spark with BigDL and Analytics Zoo](https://db-blog.web.cern.ch/blog/luca-canali/machine-learning-pipelines-high-energy-physics-using-apache-spark-bigdl)
   - [Distributed Deep Learning for Physics with TensorFlow and Kubernetes](https://db-blog.web.cern.ch/blog/luca-canali/2020-03-distributed-deep-learning-physics-tensorflow-and-kubernetes)

-## Physics Use Case
+## Physics Use Case and Implementation
-The project focuses on a particle classifier that enhances the accuracy of event selection in high-energy physics.
+This work is about building a particle classifier that enhances the accuracy of event selection in High Energy Physics.
 By utilizing neural networks, we can classify different event topologies of interest, thereby improving the state of the art in accuracy.
-This work reproduces the findings of the research article [Topology classification with deep learning to improve real-time event selection at the LHC](https://link.springer.com/epdf/10.1007/s41781-019-0028-1?author_access_token=eTrqfrCuFIP2vF4nDLnFfPe4RwlQNchNByi7wbcMAY7NPT1w8XxcX1ECT83E92HWx9dJzh9T9_y5Vfi9oc80ZXe7hp7PAj21GjdEF2hlNWXYAkFiNn--k5gFtNRj6avm0UukUt9M9hAH_j4UR7eR-g%3D%3D) and implements it using tools from the Big Data ecosystem, such as Apache Spark and TensorFlow/Keras APIs at scale.
+This work reproduces the findings of the research article [Topology classification with deep learning to improve real-time event selection at the LHC](https://link.springer.com/epdf/10.1007/s41781-019-0028-1?author_access_token=eTrqfrCuFIP2vF4nDLnFfPe4RwlQNchNByi7wbcMAY7NPT1w8XxcX1ECT83E92HWx9dJzh9T9_y5Vfi9oc80ZXe7hp7PAj21GjdEF2hlNWXYAkFiNn--k5gFtNRj6avm0UukUt9M9hAH_j4UR7eR-g%3D%3D) and implements it using mainstream tools and techniques from open source for ML and Data Engineering at scale.
+We have used tools and frameworks such as Apache Spark and TensorFlow/Keras, Jupyter Notebooks.
+We have deployed the workload on different computing resources at CERN and on Cloud resources, including CERN's Hadoop and Spark service clusters and also using GPU resources on Kubernetes.

 ![Physics use case for the particle classifier](Docs/Physics_use_case.png)

 ## Authors
 - Authors and contacts: Matteo.Migliorini@cern.ch, Riccardo.Castellotti@cern.ch, Luca.Canali@cern.ch
+- Acknowledgements:
   - Original research article, raw data and neural network models by: [T.Q.
 Nguyen *et al.*, Comput Softw Big Sci (2019) 3: 12](https://link.springer.com/epdf/10.1007/s41781-019-0028-1?author_access_token=eTrqfrCuFIP2vF4nDLnFfPe4RwlQNchNByi7wbcMAY7NPT1w8XxcX1ECT83E92HWx9dJzh9T9_y5Vfi9oc80ZXe7hp7PAj21GjdEF2hlNWXYAkFiNn--k5gFtNRj6avm0UukUt9M9hAH_j4UR7eR-g%3D%3D)
-- Acknowledgements: Marco Zanetti, Thong Nguyen, Maurizio Pierini, Viktor Khristenko, CERN openlab, members of the Hadoop and Spark service at CERN, CMS Bigdata project, Intel team for BigDL and Analytics Zoo consultancy: Jiao (Jennie) Wang and Sajan Govindan.
+  - Marco Zanetti, Thong Nguyen, Maurizio Pierini, Viktor Khristenko, CERN openlab,
+  - Members of the Hadoop and Spark service at CERN, CMS Bigdata project, Intel team for BigDL and Analytics Zoo consultancy: Jiao (Jennie) Wang and Sajan Govindan.

 ## Project Structure